-We recommend walking from the Tallinn Harbour to the centre.
+We recommend walking from Tallinn Harbour to the centre.
 In the case you need a taxi, be careful with their pricing.
-The most expensive taxis tend to come to pick-up tourists.
-Negotiate the price with the driver before boarding or use Uber, Bolt or a similar apps.
+The most expensive taxis tend to come to pick up tourists.
+Negotiate the price with the driver before boarding or use Uber, Bolt or similar apps.

 Muuga Cargo Terminal

-The cargo ferries of Eckerö Line (M/S Finbo) and Tallink (M/S Sea Wind) arrive to the Muuga Terminal a few kilometres from the Tallinn centre.
-All other ferries arrive to the Tallinn Passenger Harbour that has a perfect location.
+The cargo ferries of Eckerö Line (M/S Finbo) and Tallink (M/S Sea Wind) arrive at the Muuga Terminal a few kilometres from the Tallinn centre.
+All other ferries arrive at the Tallinn Passenger Harbour that has a perfect location.